Adopt a Greyhound - Adoption Application Form

 2. Willingness to Learn

-No one needs to be a greyhound expert from day one, but a great owner is open to learning.
+No one needs to be a greyhound expert from day one, but a great owner is open to learning and respecting the breed.
 Greyhounds have their quirks—like sensitive skin, delicate stomachs, or the infamous “zoomies”—and learning about the breed’s needs makes all the difference.

 Whether it’s reading up on nutrition, asking questions about training, or joining greyhound groups online, great owners are curious and committed to doing their best.